techstreams/techstreams.github.io/_posts/2015-09-21-simplify-writing-with-markdown.md

 ## Link

-* Markdown links can be inserted *inline* in text and do not need to begin at the left margin.
+* Markdown links can be inserted *inline* and do not need to begin at the left margin.

 * Add links by entering ***link text*** enclosed in `[]` symbols followed by the ***full link url*** enclosed in `()` symbols.